sratcliffe/cephmetrics/README.md

 ## Configuration

-To get going you only really need to modify `prometheus/prometheus.yml` to configure the CEPH manager to scrape and the node exporter addresses for each physical host in your CEPH cluster.
+To get going you only really need to modify `prometheus/prometheus.yml` to configure the Ceph manager to scrape and the node exporter addresses for each physical host in your Ceph cluster.

 The example config file just uses *localhost* in the various `targets` sections.